 The bridge is quite popular, both because it’s the link between the National Museum on the “downtown” side and the Moderna Museet, the Museum of Modern Art, on the island.

 Then continue on along the shore line to view the boats moored there, as well as to have a superb view of Gamla Stan and the harbor, that’s especially good at sunset.

 Wander About Östermalm on Your Stockholm Tour

 After leaving Skansen or the Vasa Museum take tram #7 back downtown.
 As the tram crosses the bridge and runs along the shoreline you’ll be traveling on Strandvägen.
 It’s Stockholm’s answer to New York’s Fifth Avenue.

-If you wander through Östermalm during your three days in Stockholm, be sure to visit the Östermalm Food Hall.
+If you wander through Östermalm during your 3 days in Stockholm, be sure to visit the Östermalm Food Hall.
 It’s a great Old World food hall set inside a beautiful old medieval brick building (see Five Fantastic European Food Halls for Splurging).